Perspectives on Constrained Forecasting: Total Constrained Forecasting

-\para{Examples 5: Simulation-based Cases} In many realistic models $P(\y)$ is represented via a Monte Carlo sample, so that evaluating and using $p(\y|Y)$ is a major challenge.
-Simulation-based approaches-- such as adaptive importance sampling~\citep[e.g.][]{West1993b} and methods of sequential Monte Carlo including approximate Bayesian computation (ABC:~\citealp[e.g.][]{BonassiWestBA2015}) can be considered.
-However, such methods are unable to reliably deal in any generality with the problem of conditioning on totals, or other aggregates, in problems of practicable dimension.
-The problem has been considered in other areas too, and shown to be really a very major challenge as well as NP-hard in discrete example contexts~\citep{RussellEtAl2013}; it stands as an open challenge to computational statistics.
-Again, applied contexts increasingly require fast, reliable and scalable analysis, which is simply not (yet) available. \lq\lq Moving off-line'' to spend huge computational effort on customizing complicated SMC or MCMC methods is typically at best unwarranted and, often, simply not an option.
+In many realistic models $P(\y)$ is represented via a Monte Carlo sample, so that evaluating and using $p(\y|Y)$ is a major challenge.
+Approaches such as adaptive importance sampling~\citep[e.g.][]{West1993} and sequential Monte Carlo including approximate Bayesian computation (ABC:~\citealp[e.g.][]{BonassiWestBA2015}) can be considered.
+However, such methods do not reliably deal in any generality with the problem of conditioning on totals, or other aggregates, in problems of practicable dimension.
+The problem has been considered in other areas too, and shown to be a very major challenge as well as NP-hard in discrete contexts~\citep{RussellEtAl2013}; it stands as an open challenge to computational statistics.
+Again, applied contexts increasingly require fast, reliable and scalable analysis, which is simply not (yet) available.